After the photo of the view along Karaçay, we promised photos of Saklıkent Gorge yesterday.

 If you visit Saklıkent Gorge in high season, you will feel immediate relief from the sun’s scorching rays.

-“Our tip for visiting Saklıkent Gorge: We’ve never been so late in the season until last Friday.
+“Our tip for visiting Saklıkent Gorge: Try to visit early or late season.
 Look at the walkways in the photos.
 We almost had the gorge to ourselves.
-If you can, visit this place towards the end of the season!”
+If you are visiting in high season, the best time to visit is an early morning visit or an early evening trip!”

-Once you reach the end of the walkway, it’s possible to continue trekking through Saklıkent Gorge by wading through this small section of rapids.
+Once you reach the end of the walkway, it’s possible to continue trekking through Saklıkent Gorge by wading through the small section of rapids.

 Signs warn tourists of the potential dangers both of possible tumbling rocks from above and of danger to yourself.